Information for patients

 It is important to keep the radiation dose to other people, especially young children and pregnant people, as low as possible.

-One of the team will discuss this guidance with you on the phone and at the treatment appointment.
-Please raise any concerns or difficulties you may have with the restrictions and we will work through them with you.
-This may mean special arrangements that differ from those below.
+One of the team will discuss this guidance with you on the telephone and at the treatment appointment.
+Please raise any concerns or difficulties you may have with the restrictions, and we will work through them with you.
+This may mean special arrangements that differ from the below.

 Please share this information with close family members sharing your home so that they will be aware of these small risks and the precautions we have asked you to take.